kaarlaayala-png/kspp.github.io/Recommended_Settings.md

 # Turn on BPF JIT hardening, if the JIT is enabled.
 net.core.bpf_jit_harden = 2

+# Disable bypassing of read-only permissions via /proc/$pid/mem.
+# To allow ptrace to do it (gdb, etc), use "...=ptrace".
+proc_mem.force_override=never

 # Disable dangerous userfaultfd usage.
 vm.unprivileged_userfaultfd = 0